-- This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114).
+- 1. This degree program requires that all students obtain a current Pennsylvania Criminal Record Check (Act 34), Child Abuse History Clearance (Act 151), and Federal Criminal History Record Information (CHRI) (ACT 114).
 Students are REQUIRED to have these clearances submitted to the Registrar's Office by the final day of their first semester.
 If students fail to have clearances submitted by that time, they will be removed from the program. - 2.
-Student must have completed ALL developmental work prior to being accepted into Education Associate of Arts Degree or have be placed into college level course work. - 3.
-Once admitted, students must maintain a 3.0 cumulative grade point average (GPA).
-Students who fall below a 3.0 GPA will be notified by e-mail that their major has automatically been changed to Liberal Arts & Sciences A.A.
-If a student wishes to change to another degree or certificate, they must notify their advisor and complete the appropriate paperwork. - 4.
-Students must earn a grade of C or higher in all required major courses in order to earn the degree.
+A 3.0 cumulative Grade Point Average (GPA) is required to graduate with this degree. - 3.
+A grade of "C" or higher is required in order for classes to be eligible for transfer.